jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    can handle simultaneously.
 This is in fact the max number of file descriptors that the :program:`traffic_server` process can have open at any given time.
-Roughly 10% of these connections are reserved for origin server connections, i.e. from the default, only ~9,000 client connections can be handled.
+Roughly 10% of these connections are reserved for origin server connections, i.e. from the default, only ~27,000 client connections can be handled.
 This should be tuned according to your memory size, and expected work load.
 If this is set to 0, the throttling logic is disabled.

+.. ts:cv:: CONFIG proxy.config.net.max_connections_in INT 30000

+   The total number of client requests that |TS| can handle simultaneously.
+   This should be tuned according to your memory size, and expected work load (network, cpu etc).
+This limit includes both idle (keep alive) connections and active requests that |TS| can handle at any given instant.
+The delta between `proxy.config.net.max_connections_in` and `proxy.config.net.max_requests_in` is the amount of maximum idle (keepalive) connections |TS| will maintain.

+.. ts:cv:: CONFIG proxy.config.net.max_requests_in INT 0

+   The total number of concurrent requests or active client connections that the |TS| can handle simultaneously.
+This should be tuned according to your memory size, and expected work load (network, cpu etc).
+When set to 0, active request tracking is disabled and max requests has no separate limit and the total connections follow `proxy.config.net.connections_throttle`

 .. ts:cv:: CONFIG proxy.config.net.default_inactivity_timeout INT 86400
    :reloadable:

-   The connection inactivity timeout (in seconds) to apply when Traffic Server detects that no inactivity timeout has been applied by the HTTP state machine.
+   The connection inactivity timeout (in seconds) to apply when
+   |TS| detects that no inactivity timeout has been applied
+   by the HTTP state machine.
 When this timeout is applied, the `proxy.process.net.default_inactivity_timeout_applied` metric is incremented.